 We have to give people back more time to be able to build a brand and community instead of sitting on their computer for 10 hours doing their taxes

-The Ekos team continues to embrace innovation and foster community.
-They have a culture with a passion for local and a desire to help craft makers, especially now when they need it most.
+The team continues to embrace innovation and foster community.
+They have a culture with a passion for local and a desire to help craft makers.
 “Our employees know that their actions day in and day out are directly affecting small businesses all over the world, and doing all they can, especially now, to keep them open,” said McKinney.

 Image courtesy of Ekos

-Ekos wouldn’t be anywhere without the help and support of the craft industry and the company in turn looks for ways to give back to the community.
-Craft culture is defined by innovation, entrepreneurialism and creativity.
+Ekos wouldn’t be anywhere without the help and support of the craft industry—an industry defined by innovation, entrepreneurialism and creativity.
+The company in turn looks for ways to give back to the community.
 A description that fits the bill for Ekos’s first partner and willing test subject—local Charlotte, NC brewery, NoDa Brewing.
-The valued feedback from NoDa and other brewery partners in those early days drove Ekos to rapidly innovate on an already innovative software.
+The valued feedback from NoDa and other brewery partners drove Ekos to rapidly innovate on an already innovative software.

 “No one company is the same in the way they operate the business.
 Managing those nuances gets tricky, but we have a willing customer base to give feedback and help point us in the right direction.
 We’re not building the product thinking we know what needs to be done.
 We make decisions based on what our customers tell us they need to run the business and what they need to be optimized,” said McKinney.